 Prerequisites: (3) LANG 1110, LANG 1120, and LANG 1130 must be completed prior to taking this course.
-Lec: 4.5 Lab: 0 Cr: 4.5 Offered: ONLINE dictionaries, developing personalized glossaries, and familiarizing themselves with equipment to help improve their interpretation skills.

 Students gain an understanding of the U.S. judicial system and the protocol common in various legal settings.
-Students study and practice basic techniques and modes of interpretation with relevant texts and oral passages by using monolingual and bilingual
+Students study and practice basic techniques and modes of interpretation with relevant texts and oral passages by using monolingual and bilingual dictionaries, developing personalized glossaries, and familiarizing themselves with equipment to help improve their interpretation skills.